 The People’s Park Plinth is an initiative by Furtherfield, London’s longest running art and technology (de)centre nestled in the centre of Finsbury Park and featured on the Piccadilly Line map of London attractions.

-In August, when you have experienced all 3, we want you to pick which one you think belongs in the heart of Finsbury Park by either:
+In August, after experiencing all 3 digital artworks, we asked people to pick which one they thought belonged in the heart of Finsbury Park by either:

-◦ Giving us your email address.
-When voting opens in August we’ll send you a single-use voting token (you can opt out at any time) that will allow you to vote through the CultureStake app (voting tokens issued from 1 - 31 August).
+◦ Signing up with their email address.
+When voting opened in August, we sent them a magical voting token that allowed them to vote via the CultureStake app (voting tokens were issued from 14 -31 August).

-We want everyone to express an opinion - even if you’re far away what you feel matters too.
-But if you live locally what you feel matters more - so we’ve weighted the vote for anyone using the CultureStake app within or near the park.
+We wanted everyone to express an opinion - even if visitors were far away what they felt mattered too.
+But if voters lived locally what they felt mattered more for the vote count - so we weighted the vote for anyone using the CultureStake app within or near the park.

 If you are an arts organisation you can find out more about how you can use CultureStake to drive collective cultural decision-making at your own digital and physical events.